jainprerit121/leaseplan-example/README.md

 1. Install Java 1.8 & maven to operate from commandline or use same versions in any IDE of your choice.
 2. Run the tests using the command `mvn clean verify -Denvironment=test`.
 This will clean the target folder and execute all the tests.
 3. You can also run test from the [TestRunner](src/test/java/com/qlick/assignment/TestRunner.java) class
+4. To run tests with specific tags use command `mvn clean verify -Dtags="@regression"`.

 ## Brief about the framework:
 - DTOs: DTOs are the JSON data models for parsing string data into java object.
 This is a good way to make sure the JSON fits the given contract.